-Relationships become hard work because they aren’t acting spontaneously or authentically.
-This leaves them feeling heavy with anxiety and relationship problems start to develop.
+Relationships become hard work because you aren’t acting spontaneously or authentically.
+This leaves you feeling heavy with anxiety and relationship problems start to develop.

-The people I see want to have relationships that are reciprocated.
-They want to love and to be loved for who they are without anxiety.
+The people I see want to have relationships that feel reciprocated.
+You want to love freely and to be loved for who you are without anxiety.

-They want to heal their relationship with themselves.
-They wish to learn to listen intently to their internal voice and honour it’s message in their lives.
-They want to take care of themselves and allow space to really know who they are and what they want.
+You also want to heal your relationship with yourself; to trust that you know what’s best for you.
+You wish to listen closely to your internal voice and honour its message in your life.
+You want to take care of yourself and have space to really know who you are and what you want.

-They seek to improve their relationships with others.
-They want to be able to act authentically without worry or anxiety.
-They want to express themselves wholeheartedly and form relationships where they feel seen and appreciated for who they are.
+You want to improve your relationships with the important people in your life.
+You want to be able to be yourself without worrying or experiencing anxiety for it.
+You want to express yourself wholeheartedly and form relationships where you feel seen and appreciated for who you are (flaws and all!)

-Therapy can help you to begin healing your relationship with yourself and others.
+Therapy can help you to begin healing your relationship with both yourself and with others.

 You can start to learn about yourself and explore your internal world.
-Therapy can help you to know yourself and start to integrate your various and at times conflicting experiences.
-It can help you make decisions that align with your true self.
+Therapy can help you to know yourself and start to integrate your various (and at times conflicting) experiences.
+It can help you make decisions that align with who you really are.

 Therapy can help you to start to understand your relationships.
 It is a space where you can consider relationship patterns, how they have developed and how they leave you feeling.
 You can start to form relationships where you are able to fully show up as your true self and feel genuinely connected with others.